vmware-archive/app-manage/chef-repo/cookbooks/pivotal_rabbitmq/README.md

 pivotal_rabbitmq Cookbook
 =========================

 This cookbook wraps around the Opscode RabbitMQ Cookbook to override attributes so that vFabric RabbitMQ will be installed instead of the Open Source Licensed Version

 Requirements
 ------------
 #### cookbooks
+- `pivotal_repo` - To install the necessary apt/yum repository
 - `rabbitmq` -The OpsCode RabbitMQ Cookbook.
-- `esl-erlang` - The Erlang Solutions Apt Cookbook.
+- `erlang` - For Erlang Solutions Apt.
-- The above cookbooks also depend on yum, apt, yum-epel, yum-erlang_solutions, and erlang
+- The above cookbooks also depend on yum, apt, yum-epel, and yum-erlang_solutions

 Usage
 =====
-Simply include the default recipe and then this cookbook may be used just like the [rabbitmq cookbook](https://github.com/opscode-cookbooks/rabbitmq)
+Simply include the default recipe and then this cookbook may be used just like the [rabbitmq cookbook](https://github.com/opscode-cookbooks/rabbitmq).
+Please see the documentation of the [rabbitmq cookbook](https://github.com/opscode-cookbooks/rabbitmq) for usage of that cookbook.

 ```ruby
 include_recipe "pivotal_rabbitmq"